arcanistzed/scs/README.md

 #### [SmallTime](https://foundryvtt.com/packages/smalltime)

-The app moves outside of SmallTime's way
+The app moves outside of SmallTime's way and locks into place right above it.

 #### [About Time](https://foundryvtt.com/packages/about-time)